 Another cause of reputational risk is lapses in ethics.
 You can make sure this crucial area of reputational risk doesn't fall under the radar by having clear workplace practices and policies.

 Is there a code of conduct in your company to guide employee behavior?

-What is appropriate in terms of giving gifts to clients or accepting gifts from suppliers, vendors or other third parties trying to gain your business?
+What is appropriate in terms of giving gifts to clients or accepting gifts from suppliers, vendors, or other third parties trying to gain your business?
 If you're dealing with overseas companies, is everyone aware of laws governing gift giving in other countries?

-Reputation risk that stems from ethical slips, whether intentional or unintentional, can cause a great deal of damage.
+Reputational risk that stems from ethical slips, whether intentional or unintentional, can cause a great deal of damage.

 While you cannot always foresee these risks, it's important to take proactive steps to mitigate any negative fallout that could be triggered by association.
 Keep your ear to the ground and know who you're dealing with.

 Damage to your reputation, even when repaired, can create a dint in the perceived credibility of your brand.
 By following the practices in reputational risk analysis in this article, you can help your company avoid and mitigate reputational risk—and maybe even save your brand's reputation.

 A version of this article was originally published on April 09, 2018.